 My husband Mike and I met 14 years ago and have been married since 2011.
 We knew we wanted to start a family together, but children were on the backburner for us at the beginning of our marriage.
 As a college professor, I’ve always had a soft spot for children, passionate about teaching students how to educate the next generation of pupils — pupils like my own children someday.

-When we finally got a bit of traveling and career building out of our systems, Mike and I looked at each other and agreed, “let’s do this, let’s try to have a baby.”
+When we finally got a bit of traveling and career-building out of our systems, Mike and I looked at each other and agreed, “let’s do this, let’s try to have a baby.”
 We tried for 6 months with no success.
 My doctor at the time sent me to a fertility practice in Baltimore, but I just wasn’t feeling it.
 They were nice but made me feel like a number.
-My name is Jackie, not patient number 34.

 Then the summer of 2012 came.
 Several of my “people”, who had success with Dr. Mottla at Shady Grove Fertility, recommended that we visit him, too.
 They didn’t need to tell me twice because we had our first meeting scheduled with him in July.